paymentwall/paymentwall.github.io/_apicontent/content-paylet-stored.md

 ---
 ## Stored product

-Calling widgets in this way supports to display multiple products in one widget.

-The product details should be configured correctly in your projects before calling our widget.
+[Stored product](/paylet/stored-products) needs you to configure your products properly before building your widgets.